 For households seeking loans from private sector finance institutions, the primary consideration in approving a loan is the ability to repay it.
 Collateral is irrelevant unless households can satisfy this initial criterion, since responsible institutions would be reluctant to provide loans only to have to foreclose on them soon afterwards.
-This inevitably restricts formal private credit to households who can demonstrate adequate levels of income or savings and this, by definition, excludes the poor.
-It is the level of incomes and savings which therefore determines accessibility to credit, since unless these are adequate, the question of collateral remains academic.
+This inevitably restricts mortgage finance to households with adequate levels of income or savings and this, by definition, excludes the poor.
 It can therefore be concluded that the provision of titles are unlikely, in themselves, to increase access to formal credit.